 Bleach Bypass is another process based on the good old film days, which either completely or partially skipped the bleaching stage when processing colour film.
 The end result was in many ways a composite image of a black and white and a colour layer.

 The Nik Collection offers a huge range of plugins for Photoshop and Lightroom that allow you complete control over the colour of your image.
-At the moment can be downloaded free and is something worth ingadd to your creative editing arsenal.

 This is probably my favourite version, I used a series of treatments available on Color Efex Pro